RhoMorph: Rhombus-shaped Deformable Modular Robots for Stable, Medium-Independent Reconfiguration Motion: Related Work

 \subsection{Comparison with previous MSRRs}

-The Rhombot integrates many functionalities commonly found in advanced lattice-type MSRRs, such as locomotion and inter-module connection/separation.
+The RhoMorph integrates many functionalities commonly found in advanced lattice-type MSRRs, such as locomotion and inter-module connection/separation.
 In addition, it inherits certain features of chain-type MSRRs, such as manipulation.
-However, the primary focus of Rhombot is achieving stable, medium-independent reconfiguration.
-A comparison with representative MSRR systems is presented in Table~I. Compared with Metamorphic robots and PARTS, Rhombot leverages a single degree of freedom (DoF) to simplify reconfiguration control to the greatest extent, while offering a more stable and robust reconfiguration process than M-blocks.
+However, the primary focus of RhoMorph is achieving stable, medium-independent reconfiguration.
+A comparison with representative MSRR systems is presented in Table~I. Compared with Metamorphic robots and PARTS, RhoMorph leverages a single degree of freedom (DoF) to simplify reconfiguration control to the greatest extent, while offering a more stable and robust reconfiguration process than M-blocks.